Axway/mft-convert/content/en/docs/TransferCFT/concepts/phase_and_phasestep/preprocessing.md

 ---

-    title: Preprocessing phase
+    title: "Preprocessing phase"
-    linkTitle: Preprocessing phase
+    linkTitle: "Preprocessing phase"
-    weight: 170
+    weight: 160

----
-The preprocessing phase consists of running a script, which is specified using the parameter PREEXEC (of SEND and CFTSEND commands) prior to a file transfer.
+---The preprocessing phase consists of running a script, which is specified using the parameter PREEXEC (of SEND and CFTSEND commands) prior to a file transfer.
 Once the preprocessing is complete, the transfer request moves on to the next, Transfer, phase.

 To notify the end of the processing to Transfer CFT, the preprocessing script must perform an END command with istate=no.